pwaring/cv/cv.md

     - Development and maintenance of bespoke websites and customisation of existing software, primarily using PHP, MySQL and MariaDB.
     - PHP upgrades (all versions between 5.1 and 8.3).
     - Migration and consolidation of hosting platforms, diagnosing and fixing of email issues and security improvements.
-    - Implementation of best practices, including documentation, version control, testing, configuration management, automated deployment, disaster recovery and risk planning.
+    - Implementation of best practices, including documentation, version control, automated testing, configuration management, automated deployment, disaster recovery and risk planning.
     - Deliver mentoring on PHP and related skills and training on version control (Git) and configuration management (Ansible).

 *   **Bolton & District Citizens Advice Bureau**